scc-digitalhub/sdk-docs/docs/how-to/what-can-i-do.md

 ## Where to go next

 - Quick: follow the [Quickstart](./quickstart.md) example to run a hello-world handler.
-- Install: follow the [Installation Guide](./installation.md) to set up your environment.
+- Install: follow the [Installation Guide](./installation.md) to set up your environment (e.g. if you are on your local machine).
 - Examples: check the [Tutorials](../tutorials/index.md) for step-by-step projects.
 - API: browse the [Reference](../reference/index.md) for object and method details.